Goal of the Associate Degree Nursing Program

 How to Apply

-Students have two opportunities to enter the Nursing Generic RN Track Associate in Science (A.S.) degree program each year: August for the Fall Track (applications accepted in the spring), and January for the Spring Track (applications accepted in the fall).
+Students have three opportunities to enter the Nursing Generic RN Associate in Science (A.S.) degree program each year: August for the Fall Track (applications accepted in the spring), January for the Spring Track (applications accepted in the fall), and May for the Summer Track (applications accepted in the spring).
+The Summer Track will start in 2016.

 Lecture, lab and clinical schedules vary each term, with lectures and labs being held between the hours of 8 a.m. and 8 p.m. throughout the week.
 Clinical days can start as early as 6:30 a.m. and last eight to 12 hours.
 There is the possibility of a weekend clinical.
 Students will be scheduled for lectures, labs and clinicals three to six days per week.
 It is the student's responsibility to arrange transportation and childcare during clinical hours.

-Complete the following steps to apply to Seminole State's Fall or Spring Generic RN Track Program:
+Complete the following steps to apply to Seminole State's Generic RN Program:

 - Apply to Seminole State College.
 You must complete the steps for admission as a degree-seeking student at Seminole State College before you can be considered for admission into a limited-access nursing program.
 For more information on Seminole State's application procedures, visit the Admissions Office home page.

-- Have all official high school, college and AP/IB/CLEP transcripts sent to: Seminole State College, Records Office, 100 Weldon Boulevard, Sanford, FL 32773.
+- Have all official high school, college and AP/IB/CLEP as well as vocational transcripts sent to: Seminole State College, Records Office, 100 Weldon Boulevard, Sanford, FL 32773.

 - Take the Test of Essential Academic Skills (TEAS®, version V).